Complete Guide to Top Online Electrical Engineering Degrees

 Most online electrical engineering programs include at least some courses that require students to visit campus for hands-on lab work.
 Some labs are separate from the course itself, while others integrate hands-on learning with the text material.
 All EE students can expect to take a lab in electrical construction, where they learn the actual techniques for wiring, fabricating, and installing electrical systems.
 Many people also participate in internships while enrolled in electrical engineering bachelor's degree programs.
 EE students may intern in settings such as telecommunications, manufacturing, computer design, or power production.

-Electrical engineering programs at the master's level expose students to advanced technical and management topics in the use and production of electricity.
+Online electrical engineering programs at the master's level expose students to advanced technical and management topics in the use and production of electricity.
 The degree takes two years to complete and requires that applicants have an accredited bachelor's degree in electrical or electronics engineering.
 Students complete between 12 and 20 courses, depending on the scope of the program; some degrees also require a thesis.

 Students in the master's program study advanced applications of circuitry and currents.
 Common courses discuss electrical design, product development, and management skills and techniques.
 Many graduate programs in electrical engineering require students to write a master's thesis or complete a culminating project.
 This project demonstrates a student's mastery of a very specific subject, and most people spend at least one semester working extensively on their project.